AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-project-content-package-structure.md

 Packages are to be marked with their declared package type.
 Package types help clarify the purpose and deployment of a package.

 + Container packages must set their `packageType` to `container`.
 Container packages must not contain regular nodes.
 Only OSGi bundles, configurations and sub packages are allowed.
-Containers are allowed to use [install hooks](http://jackrabbit.apache.org/filevault/installhooks.html).
+Containers in AEM as a Cloud Service are not allowed to use [install hooks](http://jackrabbit.apache.org/filevault/installhooks.html).
 + Code (immutable) packages must set their `packageType` to `application`.
 + Content (mutable) packages must set their `packageType` to `content`.